aimeos/aimeos-docs/src/providers/service/delivery.md

 To enable querying the current delivery status, you have to implement the *query()* method in your delivery service provider.
 This method is one of the optional methods where no default implementation exists and an exception is thrown when called nevertheless.

-It it exists, the *query()* method should ask its remote service for the actual delivery status of the order passed as argument to the method and update the delivery status of the order accordingly:
+If it exists, the *query()* method should ask its remote service for the actual delivery status of the order, which is passed as an argument to the method, and update the delivery status of the order accordingly:

 ```php
 public function query( \Aimeos\MShop\Order\Item\Iface $order )